AdobeDocs/marketo.nl-NL/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-9a.md

 # Template 9A {#template-9a}

-Klik met de rechtermuisknop op [Sjabloon 9A downloaden](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-9a.html)
+Klik met de rechtermuisknop om [downloadsjabloon 9A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-9a.html)

 ![](assets/image2015-7-28-15-3a9-3a26.png)